gnosischain/documentation/docs/specs/bridges/bsc-gc/omnibridge-extension/manual-tokens-transfer.md

 ---
-description: How to transfer tokens manually through the BSC-xDai OmniBridge
+description: How to transfer tokens manually through the BSC-GC OmniBridge
 ---

 # Manual tokens transfer (No UI)